koechian/alx-system_engineering-devops/README.md

 ## Task 101

     - Create a script that removes all files in the current working dir that end with character ~

+## Task 102

+    - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.